 Belgium is a small country in Western Europe.
 It borders France to the southwest, Luxemburg to the southeast, Germany to the east and the Netherlands to the north.
 The North Sea is on its northwestern side.

 Despite its small size, it has a dense population of nearly 11 million inhabitants.
 The country blends cultures from Germany and Latin Europe.
-It has three official languages: Dutch, French and German.
+It has three official languages: Dutch, French, and German.

 The official currency is Euro.
 Currency exchange is available in banks, post offices, airports, some train stations and exchange offices near tourist sites.
-Major credit cards are widely acceptable.
+Major credit cards are widely accepted.
 Also, ATMs are multiple.
 They offer attractive exchange rates too.